Akuli/teek/docs/dialog.rst

 :man:`tk_messageBox(3tk)` so that this code...
 ::

-    tk.dialog.ok_cancel("Question", "Do you want that?")
+    teek.dialog.ok_cancel("Question", "Do you want that?")

 ...does a Tcl call like this: